MyBotRun/MyBot/README.md

 - BlueStacks App Player 0.9.24.5311 Superuser BSEasy ROOT by @swvr (Recommended)
 - The latest drivers for your graphics device
 - MyBot last version avaiable
-- DON´T USE THE OLD CONFIG FILES
+- DONÂ´T USE THE OLD CONFIG FILES

 Licensing
   ---------